-We are a community of leaders and innovators who believe that human-centered design can positively impact organizations, helping them adapt and remain competitive in a rapidly shifting global economy.
-We consult with companies, not-for-profits, and government organizations on some of their most-compelling problems.
+We are a community of leaders and innovators who believe that human-centered design can positively impact organizations.

 We believe creativity and innovation soars when people work together with an open and collaborative mindset, when we listen and co-create, and define actionable steps to effect change.
 We know human-centered design to be within everyone’s ability regardless of background, education, or work experience.

 50 ACTION 50 is WE DESIGN THINK’s social impact division.
 T Through the year, 50 ACTION 50 convenes organizations seeking to increase the enterprise’s, the region’s, and the family’s economic value by activating women’s full economic potential & contribution.
 For two years, from 2014-2015, WE DESIGN THINK studied why economic equity hadn’t been achieved after 50 years of effort.
 Using human centered design and innovation frameworks, we discarded the existing solutions.
 We built a new approach from the ground up and are entering our third year of empowering women and men.
 The focus is to take responsibility for achieving gender equity within our families, communities and at work.
 It is not the job of organization alone to achieve equity, it is our individual responsibility to act.